Welcome to the Allies in Self-Advocacy Website!

 In 2011-2012, The Administration on Intellectual and Developmental Disabilities (AIDD) funded self-advocacy summit and leadership gatherings of self-advocates and partners to gather information around self-advocacy activities and policies in each of the 56 U.S. states and territories.
 The goal was to learn what each state was doing around self-advocacy, help each state develop and present a state plan to strengthen their activities around this area, and develop national policy recommendations for AIDD and its partnering organizations.
 Overall, the purpose was to strengthen and enhance self-advocacy efforts in the states and nationally.
 Progress has continued beyond the summits, and all are welcome to join the ongoing efforts and conversations.

-Free Webinar: Wisconsin’s Self-Advocacy and Public Policy Efforts
+Archived Webinar: Wisconsin’s Self-Advocacy and Public Policy Efforts

 - Tangible ways self-advocates can influence policy